Peperworx/pydevts/README.md

 - fastapi
 - hypercorn

-This example details how to run another async application (FastAPI with hypercorn) alongside PYDDS.
+This example details how to run another async application (FastAPI with hypercorn) alongside pydevts.

 It takes two arguments:
 - The cluster port to attempt to connect to